 Saint Lucia is on Atlantic Standard Time (AST) and does not observe Daylight Savings Time.
-St. Lucia is 4 hours behind Greenwich Mean Time (-4 GMT).
+Saint Lucia is 4 hours behind Greenwich Mean Time (-4 GMT).

 Location, Size and Population

-St. Lucia is a sovereign island country in the Eastern Caribbean that is part of the Lesser Antilles.
-St. Lucia is a mountainous island of 238 sq. miles, located about 25 miles north of St. Vincent and 25 miles south of Martinique and northwest of Barbados.
+Saint Lucia is a sovereign island country in the Eastern Caribbean that is part of the Lesser Antilles.
+Saint Lucia is a mountainous island of 238 sq. miles, located about 25 miles north of St. Vincent and 25 miles south of Martinique and northwest of Barbados.